cosimameyer/cosimameyer.com/content/post/2022-04-16-how-to-adapt-hugo-portio-to-a-more-personal-website/index.md

 {{< /detail-tag >}}

 ---
-## Add a table of content to your blog posts
+## Add a Table of Content to Your Blog Posts

 To do this, I set up [another shortcode](https://codingreflections.com/hugo-table-of-contents/).
 It's really simple - just copy the following lines and create a new `toc.html` file and store it in `layouts/shortcodes/`.